-This is one of many business’s favourites: you can actually see on your Dashboard what pages people are on and therefore understand their problem and ‘chat the solution to them (note that you can’t do this if you use Facebook Messenger).
+You can actually see on your Dashboard what pages people are on and therefore understand their problems and ‘chat’ the solution to them (note: you can’t do this on Facebook Messenger).

-Being able to see what pages people are on, what you past chats were, how long they’ve been on a page and how they were referred to the website gives you a lot of business intelligence that will help you better serve their request.
+Being able to see what pages people are on, what your past chats were, how long they’ve been on a page and how they were referred to the website gives you a lot of business intelligence that will help you better serve their requests.

 More efficient use of your time

-For small businesses, the reduction in effort required to make a sale may not be evident, but if you consider the time spent to respond to several emails required to engage a customer it adds up over the year it adds up.
+For small businesses, the reduction in effort required to make a sale may not be evident, but if you consider the time spent responding to several emails required to engage a customer it adds up over the year it adds up.

 By using chat and developing a rapport with your potential customer you have the opportunity to up-sell.
 Find out if it’s for a special occasion and offer an additional service, just like you would on the phone.